Bound by Corruption by BelovedStranger

 Sesshomaru snorted.

 Miko.
 Monks.
-They were revered amongst other ningen, all for being blessed with an energy of purification that eradicated youkai and malevolent spirits.
+They were revered amongst other ningen, all for being blessed with an energy of purification meant to eradicate youkai and malevolent spirits.
 Ridiculous.
 They were human.
 Not a kami to be worshiped.
 Not a daemon to be feared.

-Humans placed far too much importance on their brief flashes of life, viewing being such as he as an abomination, unfit to live in a world crawling with their humanity.
-As though this plane of existence belonged solely to them!
+Humans placed far too much importance on their brief flashes of life, while viewing being such as he as an abomination, unfit to live in a world crawling with their humanity.
+As though this plane of existence belonged solely to them.

 Sesshomaru stared at Kagome in contempt.